 In developing Minnesota's Olmstead Plan, state agencies considered demographic realities and trends.
-Some relevant demographic information includes9 (see Appendix A for charts displaying some of this data):
+Some relevant demographic information includes (Appendix A contains visuals of some of this data)10:

-- In 2011, 10.1% of Minnesotans were people with disabilities; Minnesota ranks as the 4th lowest state in in the U.S. in terms of rate of disability. - 12% of all Minnesotans lived in poverty in 2011.
-By comparison, 22% of Minnesotans with disabilities lived in poverty in 2011. - The highest rates of disabilities among working-age Minnesotans are American Indians (20%) and U.S.-born African Americans (17%). - Working age Minnesotans experience different rates of disabilities-ambulatory (3.4%); cognitive (3.6%); hearing (2.0%); independent living (2.7%); self-care (1.4%); vision (1.0%) and one or more disabilities (8.1%). - Older Minnesotans (65 years +) experience different rates of disability -ambulatory (18.4%); cognitive (6.4%); hearing (15.0%); independent living (12.7%); self-care (6.8%); vision (4.9%) and one or more disabilities (32.0%). - There are regional differences in disability rates (which likely result from aging differences).
-The highest rates of disability are in the northern and western regions of the state (14%) and the lowest rate of disability is in the Twin Cities (8%). - Minnesota's population is aging.
-The current retirement-to-working age ratio is about 22%, but by 2040, the retirement-to-working age ratio is projected to be almost 40%. - Recent data shows that 80% of Minnesotans with no disabilities are working, compared to only 43% of Minnesotans with disabilities.
-Rates of employment differ among different types of disability.10
+- In 2011, 10.1% of Minnesotans were people with disabilities; Minnesota ranks as the 4th lowest state in in the U.S. in terms of rate of disability.11 - 12% of all Minnesotans lived in poverty in 2011.
+By comparison, 22% of Minnesotans with disabilities lived in poverty in 2011.
+12 - The highest rates of disabilities among working-age Minnesotans are American Indians (20%) and U.S.-born African Americans (17%).13 - Working age Minnesotans experience different rates of disability-ambulatory (3.4%); cognitive (3.6%); hearing (2.0%); independent living (2.7%); self-care (1.4%); vision (1.0%) and one or more disabilities (8.1%).14 - Older Minnesotans (65 years +) experience different rates of disability-ambulatory (18.4%); cognitive (6.4%); hearing (15.0%); independent living (12.7%); self-care (6.8%); vision (4.9%) and one or more disabilities (32.0%).
+15 - There are regional differences in disability rates (which likely result from aging differences).
+The highest rates of disability are in the northern and western regions of the state (14%) and the lowest rate of disability is in the Twin Cities (8%).
+Within the Twin Cities metropolitan area, parts of Ramsey County and Hennepin County have higher rates of disability.
+To - Minnesota's population is aging.
+The current retirement-to-working age ratio is about 22%, but by 2040, the retirement-to-working age ratio is projected to be almost 40%.
+18 - Recent data shows that 80% of Minnesotans with no disabilities are working, compared to only 43% of Minnesotans with disabilities.
+Rates of employment differ among different types of disability.19 - According to a 2012 study on homelessness in Minnesota, 55% of adults experiencing homelessness reported a serious mental illness, 51% reported a chronic physical health